Etempa-Web-Solutions/Joy-Theme-Documentation/General/coding-style.md

 Variables saved in a set method should follow the naming format of `_nameOfSetMethod` i.e if the set method is name, the variable saved should be `_name`

-Additional javascript code should be added into their own file, grouped by page template where sensible i.e collection.js, product.js and only included on the page template it is required

 ## JSON Coding Style